TheMatthewDu/TheMatthewDu/README.md

-- 👋 Hi, I’m Matthew Du (@theMatthewDu)
+* 👋 Hi, I’m Matthew Du (@theMatthewDu)
-- 👀 I’m interested in
+* 👀 I’m interested in computer vision and designing visual systems.
+These include:
-  - Manufacturing of Mechatronics Systems
-  - Interactive Robots and Human Robot Interaction
-  - Computer Vision, Geometry Processing and Machine Learning
-  - Robotics Control and Programming
-  - Computational and Theoretical Fluid Mechanics
+  * Robotics
+  * Cameras, and other optical devices
+  * Augmented/Mixed/Virtual Reality
+  * Autonomous vehicles
-- 🌱 I’m currently studying Mechanical Engineering with a double minor in Computer Science and Robotics & Mechatronics at the University of Toronto
+* 🌱 I am currently studying Mechanical Engineering at the University of Toronto with minors in Computer Science, Robotics & Mechatronics, and Engineering Business
-- 💞️ I’m looking to collaborate on anything releated to robotics or computer vision.
+* 💞️ I want to collaborate on anything related to robotics or computer vision.
-- 📫 How to reach me at matthew.du@mail.utoronto.ca
+* 📫 You can reach me at matthew.du@mail.utoronto.ca

 <!---
 TheMatthewDu/TheMatthewDu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.